mtreerungroj/mtreerungroj.github.io/index.md

 ### Project
 * **Wongnai Experiment About User Retention** *(Jan 2020 - present)*
-  - Do a end-to-end process of experiment to find any factors that might significantly increase user retention, using statistics and hypothesis testing techniques
+  - Do an end-to-end process of experiments to find any factors that might significantly increase user retention, using statistics and hypothesis testing techniques
-  - Work with business teams to find the insights about user retention
+  - Work with business teams to find insights about user retention
 * **Wongnai Restaurant's Deal Recommendation** *(Dec 2019)*
   - Applying For You Recommendation System to find restaurant's deals that user might like
 * **WongnaixLINE High Potential Restaurant for LINEMAN delivery** *(Oct-Nov 2019)*
-  - Targeting restaurants outside Bangkok that tend to have a good sales if they open a delivery
+  - Targeting restaurants outside Bangkok that tend to have good sales if they open a delivery
 * **Wognai Analytics** *(Sep 2019 - present)*
   - Researching in data analytics system and design the data tracking specification
   - Processing and visualizing data collected in the system
 * **Wongnai This Week For You** *(Aug-Oct 2019)*
-  - Dynamic Recommendation System built on the previous For You Recommendation System, personalized using user behavior and innteraction data
+  - Dynamic Recommendation System built on the previous For You Recommendation System, personalized using user behavior and interaction data
 * **Wongnai Dashboard for tracking search KPI** *(Apr-Jul 2019)*
   - Realtime dashboard showing the metrics for Wongnai's search system, built on Google Bigquery and Data Studio
 * **Wongnai Go or No-go Classification** *(Feb-Apr 2019)*
-  - Predicting whether user decided to go to the restaurant or not, based on user behavior and user interaction with the restaurant
+  - Predicting whether the user decided to go to the restaurant or not, based on user behavior and user interaction with the restaurant
-  - Studying about user's behavior when they were in incentive program
+  - Studying about user's behavior when they were in the incentive program
 * **Wongnai Text Menu Mapping** *(Dec 2018 - Jan 2019)*
-  - Researching about mapping the names of thai foods that has different writing or spelling but the same meaning
+  - Researching about mapping the names of Thai foods that has different writing or spelling but the same meaning
 * **Wongnai Image Classification** *(Oct-Dec 2018)*
   - Classifying type of photos uploaded by users using [Fastai](https://docs.fast.ai/index.html)